 About the Property

-At Welch Family Farm and Forest, you’ll find what remains of the homestead and farm of the Welch family, who emigrated from Ireland in the 1860s.
+At Welch Family Farm and Forest, you’ll find old fields, stone walls, and farm roads, the remains of a former homestead and farm.
+In the 1700s, this land was occupied by the family of James Due, one of the first black settlers in the Town of Hancock.
+A Black Heritage Trail marker can be found on a large rock in the field just to the north of the entrance road that recognizes the Due Family and their struggle to make a life in colonial New Hampshire.
+The other side of this rock holds a marker in honor of the Welch family, who emigrated from Ireland in the 1860s, and ultimately helped conserve the property.
 The Welches pastured cattle and raised vegetables and fruit trees in the fields.
-Nearby is the foundation where the farmhouse once stood.
-You’ll also find a large beaver pond, which in recent years has flooded the main trail connecting Welch Forest to Kulish Forest.
+Nearby is the foundation where their farmhouse once stood.
+You’ll also find a large beaver pond on the property, which can be excellent for wildlife watching.
+It is common to spot turtles, frogs, herons and wood ducks here.
 On Kulish Forest, an extensive but unmarked network of old woods roads and trails runs through ledgy woods of white pine, red oak, sugar maple and birch.
+The trails on Kulish Forest are unmaintained skid roads, and are often difficult to follow.
 Kulish Forest contains excellent habitat for bobcats, so look for their tracks if you are out snowshoeing in winter months.

 Please see our Visitor Use Guidelines page for a complete list of rules and regulations for Forest Society reservations.